 We are creating a unique table-top gaming experience that puts you in an alternate Africa, wherein magic still lives and wondrous and fearsome creatures still roam the savannah.
-Where Sumunguru and Sundiata Keita meet on the battlefield and you become Imaro, Changa, Mistress Oyabakin, or even Queen Nzingha.
+Where Sumunguru and Sundiata Keita meet on the battlefield and you become Imaro, Changa, Mistress Oyabakin, or even King – yes, King, not Queen – Nzingha.

 Co-Creator, Milton J. Davis and I released an anthology of stories, set in the world of Ki-Khanga, in mid-January, 2013.
 This book – chock full o’ amazing short stories – serves as a fundraiser to produce the game, which has been playtested extensively, streamlined and is currently in the final editing phase all across the United States and in several other countries.
 We will release the game at SOBSFic Con in 2016.